 Please avoid multiple freeze-thaw cycles.

-Akron expects to launch a cGMP Cas9 Nuclease product in Q3 of 2022, available as Catalog # AR1054.
+Akron expects to launch a cGMP Cas9 Nuclease product in 2023, available as Catalog # AR1054.
 Please contact us for details and updates.
 The currently available PD1019 product is for research use only.

 cGMP Solution (1 mg) Cat. # AR1054